FORTH-ICS-INSPIRE/artemis/docs/faq.md

 ## My ARTEMIS instance has run into out-of-memory issues.
 What are the possible causes for this?

 Too much configuration load, too little memory!
 First, count (preferably automatically) the number of configured prefixes/rules you are using.
-According to this number and the number of detection/db modules that you spawn, please follow memory allocation guidelines described in detail [here](https://bgpartemis.readthedocs.io/en/latest/overview/#memory-requirements).
+According to this number and the number of prefixtree modules that you spawn, please follow memory allocation guidelines described in detail [here](https://bgpartemis.readthedocs.io/en/latest/overview/#memory-requirements).

 ## How do I upgrade the ARTEMIS software?